tydev-new/BananaPeel/UI_DESIGN.md

 This is the primary user interaction hub.
 Its appearance and available actions change dynamically based on the application's state.

 *   **Header:** Contains the app title and a new **Settings Icon** button, which opens the API Key Settings modal.
-*   **Prompt Mode Toggle:** In the "Editing" state, a new "Freeform" / "Structured" toggle bar appears above the main text area, allowing the user to switch between editing modes.
+*   **Prompt Mode Toggle:** In the "Editing" state, a "Freeform" / "Structured" toggle bar appears above the main text area.
+Next to it is a new **Expand Icon** button, which opens the `ExpandedEditModal`.
+Both are disabled while a structured prompt is being generated.
 *   **Buttons:**
     *   In "Generation" state, the user sees "Generate Image" and "Upload an Image".
     *   In "Editing" state, the "Upload" button is hidden.
 The primary button becomes "Edit Image", which changes to "Apply Modification" or "Add Object" during a selection workflow.
-*   **Dynamic Prompt Height:** The prompt `textarea` is now context-aware.
-It has a standard height (`h-40`) by default, but shrinks to a smaller height (`h-20`) during a sub-editing workflow (`'modify'` or `'add'` mode) to create a more compact layout.
-In "Structured" mode, it becomes larger and vertically scrollable.
+*   **Dynamic Prompt Height:** The prompt `textarea` is context-aware.
+It has a standard height by default, but shrinks to a smaller height during a sub-editing workflow (`'modify'` or `'add'` mode).
-*   **"No Object Found" Message:** In `'add'` mode, this informational message now appears *above* the prompt `textarea`, providing a more logical reading order for the user.
 *   **Scrollability:** The entire panel, from the header to the buttons at the bottom, scrolls as a single unit when content overflows.
-This is achieved by making the root container of the component scrollable (`overflow-y-auto`).

 #### State Diagram: Prompt Panel UI